iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 4 reviews"/>
 </p>

+> Good doctor, hard to hear at times but overall great experience in short matter of time.<br> :date: __2021-01-29 15:34:50__

 > My first time to use this company app was good and well use again .<br> :date: __2021-01-21 02:52:06__